sensedeep/senselogs/README.md

 The namespace is your unique custom namespace and usually consists of your name with service name.
 For example: 'MyCorp/App'.

-The values is an array of metric values to submit.
-Dimensions are the optional CloudWatch Metrics two-dimensional array of extra dimensions.
+The `values` is a map of metric values to submit.
+Dimensions are the optional CloudWatch Metrics array of dimensions.
+Units are the optional map of metric unit types.
+The `units` map may contain a `default` property that contains the default unit type to use.

+The `properties` are additional properties that are emitted, but not as metrics.
+They can be searched using SenseDeep or insights.
+These are useful for high-cardinality items that if emitted as metrics would incur significant CloudWatch metric costs.

 #### setFilter(filter: string | array)